3310 Lawbreakers

 On July 1, 2016, the Georgia State Legislature lifted the permanent disqualification for individuals who after August 22, 1996, were convicted of a felony related to the possession, use or distribution of a controlled substance.

-This means these individuals are no longer disqualified from the Food Stamp Program and may be potentially eligible for FS benefits effective July 1, 2016.
+This means these individuals are no longer disqualified from SNAP and may be potentially eligible for SNAP benefits effective July 1, 2016.

-If a drug felon violates the terms of their probation as determined by a court order or violates the terms of their parole as determined by a State Board of Pardons and Paroles order, they will become ineligible for FS benefits.
-If these individuals complete the original sentence imposed on them, then they will remain eligible for FS benefits.
+If a drug felon violates the terms of their probation as determined by a court order or violates the terms of their parole as determined by a State Board of Pardons and Paroles order, they will become ineligible for SNAP benefits.
+If these individuals complete the original sentence imposed on them, then they will become eligible for SNAP benefits.

 Additional Convicted Felons

-Discuss FS policy regarding lawbreakers with the applicant or recipient (A/R) at initial application and recertification.
+Discuss SNAP policy regarding lawbreakers with the applicant or recipient (A/R) at initial application and recertification.

 Accept and document the A/R’s statement of his/her parole or probation status unless questionable.
 If questionable, verify with the appropriate law enforcement agency or court.

-Address the eligibility of clients who have been previously disqualified as drug felons at the next recertification or at the time the individual requests to be added to the FS case (whichever is earlier).
+Address the eligibility of clients who were previously disqualified as drug felons at initial application or at the time the individual requests to be added to a SNAP case.

 First Offender Status

-An individual who meets the definition of a lawbreaker, but who has been granted first offender status by the court, is not subject to a FS disqualification.
+An individual who meets the definition of a lawbreaker, but who has been granted first offender status by the court, is not subject to a SNAP disqualification.

 Minors

-A minor adjudicated as a delinquent through the juvenile court system has not been convicted of a crime and is not subject to the FS disqualification as a lawbreaker.
+A minor adjudicated as a delinquent through the juvenile court system has not been convicted of a crime and is not subject to the SNAP disqualification as a lawbreaker.

 A minor who is prosecuted and convicted as an adult is subject to a penalty or disqualification as a lawbreaker.